dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

              &#39;nonce&#39;: Nonce(b&#39;ESARJ9999999999999999999999&#39;)})
 </code></pre>

-<p>This transaction object contains all available data about a transaction including the value, address it refers to, a tag and a signature or message fragment.
-You can use this data as you please for your use-case.</p>
+<p>This contains all available data about a transaction including the value, address it refers to, a tag and a signature or message fragment.</p>

-<p>Our bundle object also comes with a handy <code>get_messages</code> function that will extract all encoded messages within the bundle (for example the messages you enter when you send a transaction through Trinity).</p>
+<p>The bundle object also comes with a handy <code>get_messages</code> function that will extract all encoded messages within the bundle (for example, the messages you enter when sending a transaction through Trinity).</p>

 <pre><code>bundle.get_messages()
 </code></pre>